 We will be gathering things to do all weekend long, from turkey trots and parades to Thanksgiving Eve parties to Weekend events, and plenty of shopping in between.
+We’ve included many of the events on our state and city festivals pages, but have pulled out events for some of the biggest metro areas in the US below.

 Black Friday is the Friday following Thanksgiving in the United States.
 It is traditionally considered the start of the Christmas shopping season.
 Although the term Black Friday has been used for years in different contexts, it came to be associated with deep discounts at retailers to start the holiday season in the 1980s.

 Small Business Saturday

 The day after Black Friday is Small Business Saturday, an up and coming day for marketing and patronage of local and small businesses.
 The event started in 2010 as a promotion by credit card company American Express.
-An estimated $19.6 billion was spent at small independent businesses on Small Business Saturday in 2020, a record high amount for the 10th anniversary.
+An estimated $19.6 billion was spent at small independent businesses on Small Business Saturday in 2020, the 10th anniversary, which was just barely surpassed in 2021 with an estimated $19.8 billion spent at small local retailers.

 Nonprofit organizations have started using the #GivingTuesday hashtag to encourage charitable contributions on the first Tuesday following Thanksgiving.
 In 2015, more than 1 million donated over $100 million to various causes as part of the campaign.
 The trend experienced massive growth in the years that followed, with 34.8 million people in the US donating a record $2.7 billion in 2021, a 37% increase from 2019’s $1.97 billion.
 Many organizations and businesses often match donations made on this day, increasing the power of your donated dollar.
 The day is currently celebrated not only with cash donations but also volunteering and acts of kindness in the United States and 70 other countries.